Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Concluding Remarks

 \section{Concluding Remarks}

-Using an established set of defect chemical parameters for the bulk of acceptor-doped \ch{SrTiO3}; using physically reasonable values of $\Delta S_\mathrm{a}$ and $\Delta H_\mathrm{a}$ for the formation of \ch{(v_{Sr}v_{O})^{x}} associates; using defect diffusivities that show higher values for the associate than for the isolated vacancy; using a standard thermodynamic model of space-charge formation; and taking a reasonable value for the thermodynamic driving energy of space-charge formation $\Delta \mu^{\standardstate}_{\mathrm{v}}$; we find for the faster diffusion of cations along the space-charge layers at a grain boundary ($D^\mathrm{text}{gb} > D^\mathrm{b}$) that $r > 1$ is indeed possible.
+Using an established set of defect chemical parameters for the bulk of acceptor-doped \ch{SrTiO3}; using physically reasonable values of $\Delta S_\mathrm{a}$ and $\Delta H_\mathrm{a}$ for the formation of \ch{(v_{Sr}v_{O})^{x}} associates; using defect diffusivities that show higher values for the associate than for the isolated vacancy; using a standard thermodynamic model of space-charge formation; and taking a reasonable value for the thermodynamic driving energy of space-charge formation $\Delta \mu^{\standardstate}_{\mathrm{v}}$; we find for the faster diffusion of cations along the space-charge layers at a grain boundary than in the bulk ($D^\mathrm{gb} > D^\mathrm{b}$) that $\Delta H_{D}^\mathrm{gb} > \Delta H_{D}^\mathrm{b} (=r > 1)$ is indeed possible under certain conditions.